Security jobs on cruise ships

 I applied for a job position in the cruise ship industry and waited 3 years until I joined the company.

 In the meantime, after a year of perseverance and dedication, I obtained a Bachelor’s Degree in Criminology.
 Right away I was hired as a Security Officer Supervisor of the leading Commercial and Retail Company in the south of the Philippines.
-Then after more or less 3 years of waiting, a cruise ship job opportunity crossed my path.

 I’ve been working in the cruise industry for 4 years now as a Security Staff (4 contracts onboard Royal Caribbean cruise ships Anthem of the Seas, Independence of the Seas, and Ovation of the Seas).